 A. Before 1960: Ethics in Business

-1. Prior to 1960, the United States went through several phases questioning the concept of capitalism.
+1. Before 1960, the United States went through several phases questioning the concept of capitalism.

 a.
 In the 1920s, the progressive movement sought to provide citizens with a “living wage,” or income sufficient for education, recreation, health, and retirement.